SKPG-Tech/microbit-shell/docs/index.md

       - it may ask you to log in to your GitHub account
       - select this repo from the list

-## SKPG-Tech/microbit-shell is licensed under the MIT License
+## SKPG-Tech/microbit-shell is licensed under the ISC License